omnypay/omnypay-sdk-ios/README.md

     ```

 - **Scan the Point of Sale QRCode**

-    Scan the QRCode flashed on the Point of Sale using **OmnyPayScan SDK**.
+    Scan the QRCode for the Point of Sale using OmnyPayScan SDK.

     ```swift
     import UIKit
     import OmnyPayScan